ABOUT STIs

 These symptoms may last up to 20 days.
 However, the sores will eventually scab and heal without scarring.

-How do I get tested for Herpes?
+How do I get tested for herpes?

-If you think you may have genital herpes you should visit one of our nurse led sexual health clinics as soon as possible.
+If you think you may have genital herpes you should visit one of our nurse-led sexual health clinics as soon as possible.

 The initial diagnosis of genital herpes should be made by a specialist nurse or doctor at a sexual health clinic.